National Institutes of Health (NIH)

 NIH intramural authors also need to submit the accepted article manuscript to the NIHMS via http://www.nihms.nih.gov/ themselves, so that it is available on PMC 12 months after official publication.
 Please visit Springer’s self-archiving policy for further details.
 So NIH employees/NIH intramural authors should not indicate that they are NIH funded (I am NIH funded – ‘No’) as you need to submit the accepted manuscript version of the article yourself to PubMed Central.

-Additional information on Springer’s self-archiving policy can be found here.
+Additional information on Springer’s self-archiving policy

 To learn more about our SpringerOpen, our fully open access journal and book portfolio, please click here.